 - 1/4 tsp chili powder

-- Heat butter in a saucepan.
-Add onion green pepper, and garlic.
+- Heat butter or olive oil in a saucepan.
+Add onion, green pepper, and garlic.
 Cook over medium heat until onion and green pepper are just tender, stirring occasionally.

 - Combine remaining ingredients.
 Add to vegetable mixture; stir to blend well.
-Bring to boiling, stirring until sugar is dissolved.
+Bring to a boil, stirring until sugar is dissolved.

-- Simmer over low heat 45 minutes, stirring occasionally, till vegetables are completely soft and flavors have blended.
+- Simmer over low heat 45 minutes, stirring occasionally, until vegetables are completely soft and flavors have blended.

 - Let sauce cool completely.
 Pour into a mason jar or sealed container and refrigerate.
 Brush on meats before grilling, or use as a condiment.